usagicrypto/usagicrypto/README.md

-:art:I draw illustrations.
+:art: I draw illustrations.

-:memo:I record a hash of the illustration in the blockchain.
+:memo: I record a hash of the illustration in the blockchain.

-:mag:The timestamp of work's completion can be verified without having to trust a third party.
+:mag: The timestamp of work's completion can be verified without having to trust a third party.